Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to blindly follow a belief or ideology, especially one that is irrational or harmful.
-The phrase originates from a tragic event and uses "Kool-Aid" as a metaphor for unquestioning acceptance, rather than literally referring to a beverage.
+The idiom originates from a tragic event and uses "Kool-Aid" as a metaphor for unquestioning acceptance, rather than literally referring to a beverage.

 Origin: